Dealing With Minor Misbehavior in School

 "Don't waste time!"

-While trying to assert their authority they don't recognize the fact that they are actually reinforcing the behavior they wish to halt.
+While trying to assert their authority parents and teachers don't usually realize that they are actually reinforcing the behavior they wish to halt.

 Here's an illustration: If I tell you NOT to think about a blue polka dotted alligator, what do you think about?

 You automatically think of an alligator with dots on it, don't you?
 The picture may actually pop into your mind.
 It's automatic, no matter who you are.
 If someone asks you to do something, you think about it.

 In other words, directing the child to the desired positive activity works better than strengthening the negative image.
 It also keeps you from seeming to be overly annoyed (which is sometimes the goal of the child).

 Focusing on the positive behavior does several things: